mickpeacock/ecdsa-node/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+##  Notes

+### Public key to Address

+Bitcoin and Ethereum both have a transformation process to take a public key and turn it into an address.
+For Bitcoin it includes a checksum and Base58 encoding.
+Ethereum's address transformation is quite a bit simpler, its address is the last 20 bytes of the hash of the public key.

+The important thing to recognize here is that the address is differentiated from the public key, but you can always derive the address if you have the public key.